Stephen E. Ambrose: Awards

 In 1997, Ambrose received the St. Louis Literary Award from the Saint Louis University Library Associates.
 In 1998, he received the National Humanities Medal.
 In 1998, he was awarded the Samuel Eliot Morison Prize for lifetime achievement given by the Society for Military History.
 In 1998, he received the Golden Plate Award of the American Academy of Achievement.
 In 2000, Ambrose received the Department of Defense Medal for Distinguished Public Service, the highest honorary award the Department of Defense offers to civilians.
-In 2001, he was awarded the Theodore Roosevelt Medal for Distinguished Service from the Theodore Roosevelt Association.
 Ambrose won an Emmy as one of the producers for the mini-series Band of Brothers.
 Ambrose also received the George Marshall Award, the Abraham Lincoln Literary Award, the Bob Hope Award from the Congressional Medal of Honor Society, and the Will Rogers Memorial Award.

-Upon Ambrose's death, U.S. Sen. Mary Landrieu of Louisiana offered a resolution in the Senate, which received unanimous consent, saluting the "excellence of Stephen Ambrose at capturing the greatness of the American spirit in words."

-Personal life, final years, and death
+Personal life, and death

 He married his first wife, Judith Dorlester, in 1957, and they had two children, Stephenie and Barry.
 Judith died in 1965, when Ambrose was 29.
 Ambrose married his second wife, Moira Buckley (1939–2009), in 1967 and adopted her three children, Andrew, Grace, and Hugh.
 Moira was an active assistant in his writing and academic projects.
 After retiring, he maintained homes in Helena, Montana, and Bay St. Louis, Mississippi.
 A longtime smoker, he was diagnosed with lung cancer in April 2002.
 His health deteriorated rapidly, and seven months after the diagnosis, he died at the age of 66.
-George McGovern, the primary focus of Ambrose's Wild Blue said, "He probably reached more readers than any other historian in our national history."